-If a dog already classified as vicious attacks again, the owner can be found guilty of a felony violation.
+If a dog is already classified as vicious attacks again, the owner can be found guilty of a felony violation.
 However, a dog that attacks someone who attacks its owner’s, or its owner’s property nullifies this.

 Premises Liability in Dog Bite Cases

 Another issue that recurs in dog bite cases is landlord liability for dog bites that occur of their premises by dogs that belong to those landlord’s tenants.
 If the landlord is aware of the dog’s propensity to be aggressive or bite it can be liable for the damages incurred as well as the property owner – even if the landlord has no ownership of the dog.
 This often arises when a dog escapes from the rental property and attacks a jogger or a child playing in the area.